English Americans: Law

 The American legal system also has its roots in English law.
 English law prior to the American Revolution is still part of the law of the United States, and provides the basis for many American legal traditions and policies.
 After the revolution, English law was again adopted by the now independent American States.
+The American tradition of judicial precedence is also rooted in English common law.

 Education

 The first American schools opened in the 17th century in New England.
 Boston Latin School was founded in 1635 and is both the first public school and oldest existing school in the United States.
 The first free taxpayer-supported public school in North America, the Mather School, was opened in Dorchester, Massachusetts, in 1639.

 New England had a long emphasis on literacy in order that individuals could read the Bible.
 Harvard College was founded by the colonial legislature in 1636, and named after an early benefactor.
 Most of the funding came from the colony, but the college began to build an endowment from its early years.
 Harvard at first focused on training young men for the ministry, but many alumni went into law, medicine, government or business.
 The college was a leader in bringing Newtonian science to the colonies.

+Harvard University is the oldest institution of higher learning in the United States.

 A school of higher education for both Native American young men and the sons of the colonists was one of the earliest goals of the leaders of the Colony of Virginia.
 The College of William & Mary was founded on February 8, 1693, under a royal charter (legally, letters patent) to "make, found and establish a certain Place of Universal Study, a perpetual College of Divinity, Philosophy, Languages, and other good arts and sciences...to be supported and maintained, in all time coming."
 Named in honor of the reigning monarchs King William III and Queen Mary II, the college is the second oldest college in the United States.
 It hired the first law professor and trained many of the lawyers, politicians, and leading planters.
 Students headed for the ministry were given free tuition.

 Yale College was founded by Puritans in 1701, and in 1716 was relocated to New Haven, Connecticut.
 The conservative Puritan ministers of Connecticut had grown dissatisfied with the more liberal theology of Harvard, and wanted their own school to train orthodox ministers.
 However president Thomas Clap (1740–1766) strengthened the curriculum in the natural sciences and made Yale a stronghold of revivalist New Light theology.

 The Colonial Colleges are nine institutions of higher education that were chartered in the Thirteen Colonies before the United States of America became a sovereign nation after the American Revolutionary War.
 These nine have long been considered together, notably since the survey of their origins in the 1907 The Cambridge History of English and American Literature.
 Seven of the nine colonial colleges became seven of the eight Ivy League universities: Harvard, Columbia, Princeton, Yale, University of Pennsylvania, Dartmouth, and Brown.